 However, through time and exposure to the elements, it’s not uncommon for the wood and seals around the framing to lose effectiveness.
-When this happens, it compromises the rest of your home by letting moisture in which can, in turn, introduce a whole slew of problems, including mold and rotting wood.
-It also has a drastic effect on your utilities, driving them up as as the insulation fails to keep the air within your house contained.
-The good thing is, with the right tools and a little bit of time, you can learn how to install a window and door in just a few simple steps.
+When this happens, it compromises the rest of your home by letting moisture in, which can, in turn, introduce a whole slew of problems, including mold and rotting wood.
+It also drastically affects your utilities, driving them up as the insulation fails to keep the air contained within your house.
+The good thing is, with the right tools and a little time, you can learn how to install a window and door in just a few simple steps.

 Helpful Hints to Make Installation Easier

 Before you dive into these window and door installation instructions, these tips will help you cut down on the time you spend on the project:

 - Have the right tools on hand right — determine what you need to have on hand before you begin.
 What you need depends on the type of installation you’re doing.

 - By using self-adhesive weatherstripping, you’ll reduce the amount of time you spend on this project.

 - Add a gasket at the bottom of a door or in the foundation of the window to further reduce drafts.

 - When priming the space, look for evidence of exposure to the elements or rotting wood.
 Discolored wood is a sign of rotting, while cracks in the framing are usually evidence of the warping after exposure to high temperatures.